 The role of big data analytics

 The nature of usage-based rating gives service providers a precise view of service utilization.
 The huge stores of usage data can then be processed to offer increased analytic awareness throughout the business.
-Analytics can be provided to assist the application service provider in minimizing costs associated with delivering their service, for example using the data to optimize behavior or optimize transmission of the data.
+Analytics can be provided to assist the application service provider in minimizing costs associated with delivering their service, for example using the data to optimize behavior or optimize the transmission of the data.

 There are two primary ways to engage big data analytics in a usage-based billing model: